What is GA4? — Concept and Structure

 |---|---|

-The "users" number displayed by default in GA4 reports is the active users count.
-Don't directly compare with UA's user figures.
+The "user" figure displayed by default in GA4 reports is active users.
+This is why numbers appear different when directly comparing to UA's user figures.

 Session

-A unit of interaction when a user accesses a site.
-In GA4, a session starts with a session_start event and ends after 30 minutes of no interaction.
-Unlike UA, sessions aren't forcibly split at midnight.
+The unit of interaction when a user visits the site.
+Starts with a session_start event and ends after 30 minutes of inactivity.
+Unlike UA, sessions don't forcefully split at midnight.

 Conversion